maltesie/ChimericFragments/README.md

 https://github.com/samtools/samtools/releases

 The default parameters of this script expect samtools and bwa-mem2 installed on the system or set in the $PATH variable.
-When running the script for the first time, a number of Julia packages are installed and precompiled.
-This procedure might take a few minutes, all further executions will directly start the analysis.
+ChimericFragments depends on a number of Julia packages that have to be installed and precompiled.
+To do this, run

+>julia install.jl

+The installation process could take up to a few minutes.

 ## Analysis procedure

 The workflow can be split into the following steps:

 1. create a project folder
-2. add 2 paired end sequencing files, an annotation file and a genome sequence file
+2. add sequencing files, an annotation file and a genome sequence file
-3. add default config.jl and edit as necessary
+3. copy default config.jl to the folder and edit as necessary
-4. run the chimeric_fragments.jl script and pass the project folder as an argument
+4. run analyze.jl to analyze your experiment
+5. run visualize.jl to visualize the results

 ### edit config.jl